Online shopping has literally changed the way people do business. Customers around the world can shop for nearly anything from nearly anywhere.

-To help you out, we’ve broken down the pool of online shoppers into five categories.
+We’ve broken down the 5 types of online shoppers you need to understand.
 Let’s take a look at them so we can really understand the different info customers are looking for when visiting your site.

 The Bargain Hunter